rogerjdeangelis/utl_optlen/README.md

 # utl_optlen
-Reduce the size of numeric and characyer variiable to the max observed in the data
+Reduce the size of numeric and character variables to the max observed in the data

     ```  SAS Forum: output from iteration or reduce length of numeric and character to max observed              ```
     ```                                                                                                          ```